Georgia Covered Bridges

 A New Approach

 I wanted to write this page because of an article I wrote about this covered bridge and submitted to a magazine.
-However, when I turned the article in: I was told that it was good but I did not have Historical Photos and I needed more historical facts related to this bridge so they could not accept it at this time.
-But they did suggest that I submit it to a local traveling magazine, which I have not done.
+However, when I turned the article in, I was told that it was good but I I needed more historical facts and photos related to this bridge.
+They did suggest that I submit it to a local traveling magazine, which I have not done.
 I am going to post some of my article in this Hub, just to highlight a couple different covered bridges.

 One day I did a search online and sent out several emails to different magazines trying to submit my photography.
 This particular magazine wanted articles a long with pictures.
 The whole magazine focuses around "historical" "old time" topics and Covered Bridges just fits right into that category.

 How all of this got started was my love for photography and teaching myself how to use my new camera.
-On most weekends, my husband and I will venture out and find unique things to photograph and it just so happens "Covered Bridges" is what interest us at the moment.
+On most weekends, my husband and I ventured out to find unique things to photograph and it just so happens "Covered Bridges" caught our attention at the moment.

 Watson Mill Covered Bridge-Comer, Georgia

 Another Shot of Bridge with a Sepia Effect

 The original bridge was built in 1885 by Washington W.W.
 King and was 236 feet long.
 When the covered bridge was rebuilt, it was built 229 feet long and is still considered the longest covered bridge in Georgia and one of the longest covered bridges in the United States.